Xpertians/ThunderaBSA/README.md

 # ThunderaBSA-Cli

-ThunderaBSA it's a Binary Static Analysis tool that infers what Open Source packages are present on binary apps by searching for "symbols."
+ThunderaBSA it's a Binary Static Analysis tool that uses symbols (strings) extracted from a binary (compiled) software to "infer" the list of Open Source packages used in the software.

-A "symbol" for ThunderaBSA it's the representation of a file property (file name, file path, folders names) or content (symtree, class names, function names, variable names).

 ThunderaBSA doesn't perform reverse engineering over the software.
-Instead, it extracts the symbols offered by the file's metadata, the same way as the operative system scan for file mime-types or file sizes.
+Instead, it extracts the symbols (strings) from software in the same fashion as the operative system scan for file mime-types or file sizes.

-The CLI (ThunderaBSA CLI) it's one of the three main components of the project.
-The CLI tool scan files to extract symbols and export the "symbols" to a report file.
-The reports can be used later by other components to perform the symbol matching offline.
+## Context

+A "symbol" it's a representation of a file property (file name, file path, folders names) or content (symtree, class names, function names, variable names).

+ThunderaBSA extract the symbols from the source code of well known OSS packages to build a Compliance Library (CL), that's later used to match symbols on binary files.

 ## Installation
 ThunderaBSA requires a few tools to be available on your system: